cloudfoundry/cf_exporter/FAQ.md

 ### Can I target multiple Cloud Foundry API endpoints with a single exporter instance?

 No, this exporter only supports targetting a single [Cloud Foundry API][cf_api] endpoint.
 If you want to get metrics from several endpoints, you will need to use one exporter per endpoint.
+You can use the `cf.deployment-name` command flag to report the CF name (as a metric label) where metrics come from.

 ### I have a question but I don't see it answered at this FAQ